hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/core-concepts.md

 You would have realised that this is another GraphQL document with query operation.

 What is the rest of the document composed of?
-Read on.
+Let's see.

 #### Fields